How long it takes to learn Chinese?

 Do you still need convincing?

-Just look at how many people are learning Chinese.
-Then, check the number of people who speak Mandarin fluently and do jobs related to the Chinese language.
+Look at the number of people learning Chinese.
+Then, the number of people who speak Mandarin fluently and do jobs related to the Chinese language should be checked.

 For example, teaching ESL in China would involve interacting with locals.
 The number of people to reach will be less than 1%.

-Having a language goal and striving toward it should always be your inspiration.
-So let’s discuss this in more detail.
+Having a language goal and striving toward it should always inspire you.
+So, let’s discuss this in more detail.

 4 top factors affecting the time to learn Chinese